-Having (partially) exited my business, I now spend my time reading, thinking and writing about the things I like: human cognition, men’s health and the science of building things.
+I spend most of my time reading, thinking and writing about the things I like: human cognition, individual sovereignty, and the science of building things.

 Engineering was my first love.
 I have had an immensely enjoyable time at university, having designed, built and tested cantilevers, analogue radios, robot buggies, smart antennas, amplifier circuits and other cool stuff.
 I owe much of what I know as an engineer to David Edwards who had tutored me for four years at Oxford where I was an undergraduate.